-Set the spark plug gap.
-Refer to General Information - Specifications.
-4.
+4. Check the spark plug gap.
+Refer to General Information - Specification.

-- a.
-All of the spark plugs should have the gap checked and corrected as necessary before installation. - b.
+- All of the spark plugs should have the gap checked and corrected as necessary before installation. - b.
 Measure the gap with a feeler gauge or pin gauge.
 Never use a wedge-type gap checking tool to inspect or to adjust the gap. - c.
 If an adjustment is necessary, do not pry or apply any force on the center electrode.
 This is critical with any type of spark plug that has a wear surface, such as platinum or iridium added to either the ground electrode or the center electrode. - d.
 When it is necessary to widen the gap, use a tool that only pulls back on the ground electrode without touching the center electrode, the porcelain, or the wear portion of the ground electrode. - e.
-When it is necessary to close the gap, gently tap the plug ground electrode on a hard surface. - 5.
-Saltwater use Apply a thin coating of Anti-Seize Compound only on threads of spark plugs.
+When it is necessary to close the gap, gently tap the plug ground electrode on a hard surface. - Saltwater use-Apply Anti-Seize Compound only onto the threads of the spark plugs.

-Tube Ref No. Description Where Used Part No. 81 (0 Anti-Seize Compound Spark plug threads 92-898101389
+Tube Ref No. Description Where Used Part No. 81 Anti-Seize Compound Spark plug threads 92-898101389

-6. Before installing spark plugs, clean off any dirt on the spark plug seats.
+6. Before installing the spark plugs, remove any dirt on the spark plug seat area.
 Install the plugs finger-tight and then tighten an additional 1/4 turn or tighten to the specified torque.

-Description Nm lb-in. lb-ft Spark plug 27 20
+Description Nm lb-in. lb-ft Spark plug 20 177